City , State

-New York is an endless supply of whatever you need; it’s densely-populated and one of the easiest places in America to get your hands on illegal items.
+New York is densely-populated and one of the easiest places in America to get your hands on illegal items.
 Hosting an intervention in New York City comes with its own set of risks.
-When you host an intervention for a drug addict, there are numerous spots that they’re aware of that they could leave and go to.
+When you host an intervention for an individual addicted to drugs, there are numerous spots that they’re aware of that they could leave and go to.
 A failed intervention can agitate your loved one.

 Planning an intervention isn’t simple by any means, and if it fails, it comes with extremely harsh consequences.
 Your loved one can refuse the intervention, but by doing so, it’s so much more than a single failed attempt.
-Every member present has now sacrificed the addict’s trust in them for a one-shot try, and now the addict is much more likely to stay out for longer periods of time, primarily around those that encourage their addiction, or other addicts who are in the same shoes.
+Every member present has now sacrificed the person’s trust in them for a one-shot try, and now the individual is much more likely to stay out for longer periods of time, primarily around those that encourage their addiction, or other peoples who are in the same shoes.

 It’s been proven that your best line of defense is an intervention, but it doesn’t mean it’s the easiest route to take.
 Especially in New York City, where the crisis is reaching astronomical levels, it’s becoming increasingly difficult, but it’s a risk that needs to be taken.
 Your loved ones are worth your very best shot at helping them see the error of their ways.
 However, it’s about more than that.
 It’s about showing them what drug and alcohol addiction has done to them and getting them to take a good hard look in the mirror and ask the hard questions.
 Is this who they want to be?
 What can they do to fix this?
 Will they seek out help?

 Interventions are equally as tricky to execute as they are helpful.
-It’s exactly why you should hire a New York City based interventionist to assist in managing your intervention.
-They understand the pitfalls and know how to prevent negative responses to the best of their abilities.
-It’s like having an ace in the hole; you minimize your risk of failure and maximize your loved one’s potential for healing.
+A New York City based interventionist can assist in managing your intervention.
+They understand the pitfalls and know how to limit negative responses.

 The Big Apple is far from a small town; there’s a seemingly endless list of variables for where your loved one will go when they either leave a failed intervention, or just when they head out in the odd hours of the night.
 New York City is the battleground where anything can happen, and it adds a huge risk to the potential for relapse as well.